 To me, comfort food is what brings back warm memories, nostalgia, and the food that I crave when I want to feel peaceful and cozy, preferably if eaten on my sofa (yes, I love eating on the sofa).

 Mashed potatoes are one of my top comfort foods of all time.
 I always love mashed potatoes, especially the way my mom makes them.
 Fluffy, with a few clumps, not too heavy, with a hint of nutmeg.
 They bring back memories of my childhood, they are comforting and delicious.
 I could eat a huge bowl of just mashed potatoes for dinner.

 9 times out of 10, I cook my mashed potatoes in a classic way, with no additional ingredients.
 Sometimes though, I like this garlicky version, which has a little bit more of a kick.
 It doesn't require any additional steps, but it gets a completely new flavor.
 A complete makeover.

 If you don't like the flavor and spiciness of (almost) raw garlic, you can roast the garlic before adding it to the mashed potatoes.
-See this recipe for easy roasted garlic.
+See this recipe for Roasted Garlic Butter.

 How to make perfect mashed potatoes